The-breakbar/TISS-Lightning-Registrator/README.md

 ### Updating

 To update the extension, simply remove the existing version and install the newest version with the same steps.
-Check back here for new releases at least once a semester, as the extension is not updated automatically.

 ## How it works